13-Knightingale/albion/content/100 System Reference/104 Vitality.md

 - **Health** Points (*HP*) represent how many blows, grazes and near misses a PC can sustain before suffering serious injury or mortal wounds.
 Each time a PC would suffer damage, normally due to an attack, they lose HP (*based on the ferocity of the assault*).

-  > [!warning|noicon] If a PC reaches 0 HP and receives any further damage, they suffer exhaustion instead (*equal to the damage dealt*).
-All other effects are applied as normal.

 - **Stamina** Points (*SP*) represent the energy of a PC, and the frequency with which they can exert themselves or attempt flourishes during their actions.
 A PC must spend SP (*based on the action taken*) to perform manoeuvres and utilise weapon masteries.
 <br />
 - **Mana** Points (*MP*) represent a PC's connection to the mystical, and their ability to draw from it to shape reality.
 Each time a PC would cast a spell, or activate another form of magical power, they must spend MP to do so (*based on the potency of the spell*).